t3amj3ff/Spring4ShellPoC/README.md

 and TryHackMe.

 Just a few tweaks.
+Added a some extra bits when checking the exploit has deployed.
 Added a progess bar for the wait timer just to see how they work.